VijeshVS/AyuConnect/README.md

 ## Key Features

-- **Mobile Health App**: A user-friendly mobile application that provides healthcare advice, symptom checkers, and connects users with healthcare professionals.
+- **Health Website**: A user-friendly mobile application that provides healthcare advice, symptom checkers, and connects users with healthcare professionals.
 - **Telemedicine Services**: Remote consultations with doctors and healthcare providers to offer medical advice and support.
 - **Community Health Workers**: Training and deploying community health workers to educate and assist local populations with basic healthcare needs.
 - **Health Education**: Providing educational resources and workshops to promote health awareness and preventive care.